flexera-public/policy_templates/cost/terminate_policy/README.md

 **What it does**

 This Policy allows you to set a tag with a timestamp and terminate an instance at a specific time.
-It will not terminate locked servers.
+It will not terminate locked instances.

 **How to Use**

-This policy relies on a RightScale tag 'instance:terminate' to terminate instances based on a schedule.
+This policy relies on a tag to terminate instances based on a schedule.
 The tag value is in a timestamp notation.

 You can follow the following example when tagging your instances.
 If you tag in the cloud natively you can ignore `ec2`,`gce`,`azure`, Flexera CMP will automatically add that on discovery.